CANCaRe Africa

 ABOUT

-The Collaborative African Network for Childhood Cancer Care and Research (CANCaRe Africa) is an inclusive and active regional network founded in 2014. .
-Our vision is that children with common and curable cancers in sub -Saharan Africa will achieve survival rates greater than 60% in line with the vision of the WHO led Global Initiative for Childhood Cancer (GICC).
+The Collaborative African Network for Childhood Cancer Care and Research (CANCaRe Africa) is an inclusive and active regional network founded in 2014.
+Our vision is that children with common and curable cancers in sub -Saharan Africa will achieve survival rates greater than 60% in line with the vision of the Global Initiative for Childhood Cancer (GICC) launched by the WHO.
 Our mission is to develop, implement and assess locally appropriate treatment guidelines and to reduce both ‘treatment abandonment’ and death during treatment to <10%.

 Members of the Steering Committee